pvallet/gourdin/README.md

 The structure of the map is taken from the map generator of this tutorial: http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation/

-Any feedback be much appreciated.
+Any feedback is much appreciated.
 If that also gives you gamedesign ideas, tell me about it!

 ---